ddc-java-14/capstone-proposal-zcr003/docs/index.md

 ### Functionality

 A user will be able to search for a nearby venue or for one of their choosing.
-Once a venue is found it will be shown on a map along with other nearby venues, food, hot spots, etc. The user will be able to navigate through menus that explain information about the venue, along with other relevant info.
+Once a venue is found it will be shown on a map with information about the venue such as hours, whether they serve food, alcohol selection, etc. along with other nearby venues, food, and hot spots.
+The user will be able to navigate through menus that explain information about the venue, along with other relevant info.
 The user will be able to add frequented venues to a favorites folder and get updates from their favorite venues.

 ### Persistent data

-List the content that will be stored on the client side.
-This should include any information that a user of your system should expect to be maintained locally (i.e. without connection to a server) across multiple sessions of use, on a single device.
+- Persisting previous site activity (e.g. storing the contents of a previous session, remembering if a user was previously logged in).
+- Potentially saving some data and assets locally so a site will be quicker to download, or be usable without a network connection.
+- Saving web application generated documents locally for use offline such as direction to the venue.

 ### Device/external services

+- Location
+- Map Services
+- Real-time Weather
+-

 If the client component will need to access special services of the device (e.g. sensors, contacts, messaging), list them here.
 Also, if the client component will need to access already-existing external services (e.g. real-time weather data, Open Trivia Database), those should also be listed here; any such references to external services should include links to the main page or API description page for the service.